-If for some reason you can’t get a discount from the THSR website, then you can try Kkday as well.
-They offer an HSR Unlimited Pass as well as discounted single-journey HSR tickets to Tainan from the following cities (click on the links for more information):
+KKday offers discounts on HSR train tickets as well.
+They offer an HSR Unlimited Pass and discounted single-journey HSR tickets to Tainan from the following cities (click on the links for more information):

 If you’ll be continuing on to another city from Tainan, then you can purchase a discounted HSR ticket for that journey as well.

-Highway buses are your cheapest option but they take longer.
-A UBUS route from Taipei to Tainan costs NTD 460 with a travel time of about 8 hrs.
+Traveling by bus is the cheapest option but it can take twice as long.
 Fares may vary depending on the bus company, so you can check the Taiwan Highway Bus website for information on fares, routes, and traveling times.

 WHERE TO EXCHANGE CURRENCY

 WHERE TO STAY IN TAINAN: KyoMachiya-Kagurazaka

 KyoMachiya-Kagurazaka was one of the coolest B&Bs we stayed at in Taiwan.
 We booked it through AirBnB so we thought we were renting a spare room in someone’s home, but as it turns out, it appears to be a house that’s been converted into a small boutique inn with a few rooms.
 Best of all, it’s Japanese-inspired so it felt like you were staying at a ryokan.
 Awesome!